 - Quality furniture made from solid materials

-- Home office equipment or décor
+- Home office equipment or decor

-When Should You Start Decluttering Before a Cross-Country Move?
+When Should You Start Decluttering?

-- 8 weeks out: Start with storage areas, garages, and closets
+| 8 weeks out | Storage areas, garages, and closets |

-- 6 weeks out: Tackle furniture, appliances, and bulky items
+| 6 weeks out | Furniture, appliances, and bulky items |

-- 2 weeks out: Final sweep for last-minute junk and leftovers
+| 2 weeks out | Final sweep for last-minute junk and leftovers |

 Is Junk Removal Worth It Before Moving?

-Why Junk Removal Makes Sense Before a Long-Distance Move
+Why Junk Removal Makes Sense

 Junk removal is especially helpful when: